Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The Importance of a Strategic Marketing Plan

-The strategic marketing planning process is important because it sets your team up for success in many ways.
+The strategic marketing plan process is important because it sets your team up for success in many ways.
 Some of the advantages of building an effective strategic marketing plan include, but are not limited to:

 1. Understanding company status